chrisnoonan98675/site/xl-deploy/concept/introduction-to-the-xl-deploy-database-plugin-4.5.markdown

 ---
-title: Introduction to the XL Deploy Database plugin (XLD 5.0 and later)
+title: Introduction to the XL Deploy Database plugin (XLD 4.5 and earlier)
 categories:
 - xl-deploy
 subject: